Fishing’s more fun when you follow the rules.

 What should I do when I catch a tagged fish during a tournament?

 The Eastern Band of Cherokee Indians currently hosts four annual tagged fishing tournaments each year.
 Many tournament anglers are familiar with this system, in which colored tags are used that contain the month and year, and are placed just under the fish’s dorsal fin.
 Once a fish is caught and the tags are claimed, the tags may be redeemed for cash at the Natural Resources Enforcement Office, 517 Sequoyah Trail, Cherokee, NC 28719.
 Please note that the redemption period for prizes is 2:00-4:00 p.m. each tournament day.
 Fish are not required at the tag turn-in location at this time.
-And please note that tags are not accepted outside tournament dates and times.
+Tags are not accepted outside the respective tournament tag turn in dates and times.
 Updates may be posted at Facebook.com/fishcherokee during tournaments and throughout the year.

 Before receiving your tournament payout, potential prize winners must: